 Admission Requirements for High School Students

-- other factors including extracurricular activities, community involvement, and life circumstances.
+- Other factors, including extracurricular activities, community involvement, and life circumstances.

-- eight credits in composition and literature.
+- Eight (8) credits in composition and literature.

-- two credits in social studies.
+- Two (2) credits in social studies.

-- four credits in mathematics.
+- Four (4) credits in mathematics.

-- four credits in science.
+- Four (4) credits in science.

-Find out more about the application process for high school students.
+Learn more about the application process for high school students.